microsoft/prose/documentation/prose/usage.md

  Join of version spaces for the parameters |  `Symbol s` <br/> `GrammarRule r // r.Head == s` <br/> `ProgramSet v1, …, vk` | `new JoinProgramSet(r, v1, …, vk)`

 [^1]: In other words, **null** is used as a special value $\bot$ that is typically found in a formal definition of a language.

-[^2]: Keeping documentation up to date is a challenge.

 [^3]: Following Haskell syntax, we start our lambda functions with the “\\” character, which is supposed to approximately represent the letter $\lambda$.